Convent delights

 A monarchic cake

-The Azores Terceira island offered queen Dona Amélia a new cake made with local ingredients: corn flower, raisins, sugar cane molasses, and cinnamon.
+The Azores, Terceira Island, offered Queen Dona Amélia a new cake made with local ingredients: corn flour, raisins, sugar cane molasses, and cinnamon.
 The queen enjoyed it so much that the new creation became known as the Dona Amélia cake.

 More than a century later, the cake continues to be popular in the Terceira island and for a good reason.
 We loved the Donas Amélias we tried at O Forno, a great pastry store in downtown Angra do Heroism.